I am looking at getting insurance but the CIC FAQ has me concerned, it reads:

 You can compare among all Canadian companies to find the optimal IEC Insurance plan

-http://arbetovinsurance.com/iec-travel-insurance/ over 5 years ago
+http://arbetovinsurance.com/iec-travel-insurance/ about 6 years ago